wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 >[AZURE.NOTE] If you used one of the scripts to configure the report server, you can skip this section.
 The script included a step to open the firewall port.
 The default was port 80 for HTTP and port 443 for HTTPS.

 To connect remotely to Report Manager or the Report Server on the virtual machine, a TCP Endpoint is required on the VM.
-It is required to open the same port in the VM’s firewall.
+It is required to open the same port in the VM's firewall.
 The endpoint was created when the VM was provisioned.

 This section provides basic information on how to open the firewall port.
 For more information, see [Configure a Firewall for Report Server Access](https://technet.microsoft.com/zh-cn/library/bb934283.aspx)